 Touch of the Divine

-Sometimes, out in deep space, in the dark places where the stars are hidden, in the Voids beyond human reach; a man looks out through his scopes, and something looks back.
-Those it sees, they can back changed.
+In deep space, in the dark places where the stars are hidden, in the Voids beyond human reach; a man looks out through his scopes, and something looks back.
+Those it sees, they come back changed.

 Stronger, faster, smarter.
 Different.